 Download a beach checklist for a week-long vacation here:

-Packing for Hawaii if you’re hiking
+Things to pack for Hawaii if you’re hiking

 Every island in Hawaii has incredible hiking trails.
 Perhaps the most iconic hikes in all of Hawaii is the Kalalau Trail on Kauai.

-- Backpack for holding everything
+- Hiking backpack for holding everything

 - Reusable water bottles